 The best time to visit Hot Springs National Park depends on your preferences and the type of experience you’re seeking.
 There is no fee for entering Hot Springs National Park.

-From August to October, you will find warm weather continues from summer, with highs in the low 90s and lows in the upper 60s.
+From August to October, you will find the warm weather continues from summer, with highs in the low 90s and lows in the upper 60s.
 The parks and forests surrounding Hot Springs transform into shades of orange, gold, and red, making it an excellent time for leaf-peeping.

-From February to April you can experience spring.
+From February to April, you can experience spring.
 Spring marks the beginning of the tourist season.
 Highs creep from the mid-50s to the mid-70s, and lows hover around 50 degrees.
 Early visitors can beat the warm weather crowds and enjoy outdoor activities.

 Indigenous American groups such as the Quapaw, Caddo, and Osage have long been aware of the healing properties of these therapeutic waters.
 Archaeological findings from ancient times substantiate this belief.